Knettishall Heath

-Knettishall Heath is a 91.7 hectare biological Site of Special Scientific Interest west of Knettishall in Suffolk.
+Knettishall Heath is a 91.7 hectare biological Site of Special Scientific Interest west of Knettishall in Suffolk, England.
 A larger area of 176 hectares is the Knettishall Heath Nature Reserve, which is managed by the Suffolk Wildlife Trust.

 Despite its name, Knettishall Heath is in fact a diverse mosaic of habitats with woodland and riverside meadows, as well as large areas of heath.

 Ecology

 The site is heath and grassland, mainly on acidic soils, with areas of secondary woodland and wet hollows.
-There are heathland plants such as sheep's sorrel, tormentil, harebell, ling and heath bedstraw, while wet areas have fen vegetation including water mint and yellow iris.
+There are heathland plants, such as sheep's sorrel, tormentil, harebell, ling and heath bedstraw, while wet areas have fen vegetation, including water mint and yellow iris.

 Rare species

 Of the more than 12,500 species living in the Brecks, 30% are nationally rare.
 The heath is home to the rare grey carpet moth which is only found in Breckland, and the lunar yellow underwing moth.
 Seven bat species are found at Knettishall, including the nationally scarce barbastelle bat.